kitchen sink with a light and window

-• Move appliances off the counter
+• Move appliances off the counter.

 • Use the wall space for pots and pans

-• Have large, uninterrupted space
+• Have a large, uninterrupted space

-Functional layout
+Functional Layout

 • Good traffic flow